dhellmann/pymotw-3/source/itertools/index.rst

    :caption:
    :start-after: #end_pymotw_header

-:func:`filter` is different from :func:`dropwhile` in that every item is tested before it is returned.
+:func:`filter` is different from :func:`dropwhile` and
+:func:`takewhile` in that every item is tested before it is returned.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'itertools_filter.py'))